in-person in west asheville · virtual across NC

 what happens after the first session

-Some people leave their first session feeling genuinely relieved — like they finally said something they've been holding in for a long time.
+Some people leave their first session feeling relieved — like they finally said something they've been holding in for a long time.
 Others leave feeling a little raw or uncertain.
-Both are completely normal responses.
+Both are normal.

 Therapy isn't always immediately comforting.
 Sometimes it's uncomfortable before it's helpful — but that discomfort usually means you're starting to touch on things that actually matter.